Divy1211/Deapth-First-Search/README.md

 # How the program works

 When you run the program it starts generationg a maze.
 You can change the size of the maze by changing width and height variables in the program.
-They must always be a multiple of 20.
+While Generation:
 ![While Generating](https://github.com/Divy1211/Deapth-First-Search/blob/master/my_drawing.png)
+After Generation:
 ![After Generation is complete](https://github.com/Divy1211/Deapth-First-Search/blob/master/mydrawing.png)